HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 The greatest thing in the world is to know how to belong to oneself.

-Translation by Donald M. Frame from book 1, chapter 39: On Solitude • In French: La plus grande chose du monde c’est de sçavoir estre à soy.
+Translation by Donald M. Frame from On Solitude (book 1, chapter 38) • In French: La plus grande chose du monde c’est de sçavoir estre à soy.

 We must break the knot of our obligations, how strong soever, and hereafter love this or that, but espouse nothing, but ourselves: that is to say, let the remainder be our own, but not so joined and so close as not to be forced away without flaying us or tearing out part of our whole.
 The greatest thing in the world is for a man to know that he is his own. ’Tis time to wean ourselves from society, when we can no longer add anything to it; he who is not in a condition to lend must forbid himself to borrow.